Yoshitaka-Shinagawa/Llano-Lab-Analysis-Program/README.md

 * Possibly add a way to process other types of ROIs
 * Possibly add a way to scale rectangular and polygonal ROIs
 * Possibly add a way to process other types of images
+* Possibly add a GUI to make it easier to use